 Ah, what about the collateral source rule?
 Well, the Indiana Supreme Court thinks they have us covered.
-The court says this evidence can only be introduced to the extent that discounted amounts can be introduced without referencing insurance.
+The court says we can only introduce this evidence if we can introduce discounted amounts without referencing insurance.
 I dissent.

 This is an appeal of an accident case of what was probably a decent verdict: $70,000 on $11,570 in medical bills (does not appear to be a serious injury case, but the opinion is not clear).
 His medical bills actually received by the health care providers were adjusted by write-offs negotiated by his insurance company, Anthem Blue Cross Blue Shield, to $6,820.

-Defendant’s lawyer agreed that he could not ask questions about Plaintiff’s collateral source rule, which, as I understand it, is similar to Maryland’s rule.
-But the defense lawyer did argue that neither the Plaintiff nor his insurance company was responsible to pay the written-off sum, and accordingly, the write-offs did not constitute an insurance benefit under Indiana’s collateral source statute.
+Defendant’s lawyer agreed that he could not ask questions about Plaintiff’s collateral source rule, which, as I understand it, is like Maryland’s rule.
+But the defense lawyer argued that neither the Plaintiff nor his insurance company was responsible to pay the written-off sum, and the write-offs did not constitute an insurance benefit under Indiana’s collateral source statute.